 Mugalo.
-We're Jun & Pate.
 Lilith is a simulation of a galaxy: alien tech that bypassed your firewall and loaded to your PC.
 The galaxy teems with sentient, apathetic beings who already know they’re simulated.
 That’s life.
 Until you parasitically control one (and their spaceships) and begin a dangerous journey across the galaxy.
-Peace and order have been torn apart by the Nacho Wars, the Intragalactic Government is threatened by Susan, a middle-aged librarian in Maine, and trillions of souls are fumbling through the chaos of their existence.
-Help your being survive the maelstrom of space, navigate to outlandish civilizations, fight for those who follow you, and get to Lilith -- a planet of promise and fresh beginnings.
+Peace and order have been torn apart by the Nacho Wars and trillions of souls are fumbling through the chaos of their existence.
+Help your being survive the maelstrom of space, navigate to outlandish civilizations, fight for those who follow you, and get to Lilith (planet) -- a planet of promise and fresh beginnings.

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.